ncgr/NIGMS-Sandbox-Pangenomics-Module/README.md

    * IAM and security<br/>&emsp;Security options:<br/>&emsp;&emsp;Root access to the instance: Checked<br/>&emsp;&emsp;File downloading: Checked<br/>&emsp;&emsp;Terminal access: Checked
    * System health: Use default settings

    The last configuration page - System health - will not have a "Continue" button.
 Instead, use the "Create" button below the page to create the Vertex AI Workbench VM instance you just configured.
+It will have a blue loading circle.
+Once the green checkmark has appeared, your Vertex AI Workbench VM instance has been created.
 6. Click "OPEN JUPYTERLAB" on your VM instance to open JupyterLab

 </details>